 is a coach and trainer with thirty years experience in criminal justice in

-a 2013/14 Butler Trust award winner.
-She is a member of the
+Butler Trust award winner.
+She trained to deliver the

-to deliver the Mindfulness Based Relapse Prevention programme with Sarah Bowen,
+Mindfulness Based Relapse Prevention programme with Sarah Bowen, one of the

-one of the programme's founders, and Devin Ashwood from Action on Addiction.
+programme's founders, and Devin Ashwood from Action on Addiction.
+She has also trained

 The Being on Purpose board members are Helen McFarlane, Sarah Wilkins, Jill Shepherd,